And this is Tony. Less of bitch.

 Tony's work in animation includes the Screen Australia-funded short film Ephemeral, which they wrote and directed/produced with animator Jongsu Oh.
 It screened at the 2008 Dendy Awards and won Most Innovative film.
 It premiered at Stuttgart Festival of Animated Film and was a finalist in the Best Animation category at the 2008 ATOM Awards and St Kilda Film Festival, and sold to television.
 In 2015, Tony's short animation Hole won Best Film and Best Screenplay at the 2015 Mardi Gras Film Festival's My Queer Career.
 It was a finalist and Australia’s representative film in the Iris Prize (UK), the world’s largest gay and lesbian short film prize.

 In 2016, Tony completed the funded fiction short film Dedo, supported by MetroScreen, Screen Australia and the ABC.
 It screened at Flickerfest and on ABC TV in early 2017.
 Tony then finished work on the short film, Pilè, which is based on a personal experience from their childhood.
-It premiered in competition at Oldenburg International Film Festival in Germany.
-Tony also directed and animated the short documentary Fences, which screened in competition at Antenna Documentary Film Festival and then at Cucalorus Film Festival in the US.
+It premiered in competition at Oldenburg International Film Festival in Germany and won Best Short Fiction Film at the 2019 ATOM Awards.
+He also directed and animated the short documentary Fences, which screened in competition at Antenna Documentary Film Festival and then at Cucalorus Film Festival in the US and was Highly Commended for Documentary at the 2018 Canberra Short Film Festival.

 In 2017, Tony was selected for Berlinale Talents, an initiative of the Berlin International Film Festival.
-Their new project, Risen, was also selected for development in the Berlinale Talents’ Short Film Station, the only Australian project that year.
+His project, Risen, was also selected for development in the Berlinale Talents’ Short Film Station, the only Australian project that year.

 Tony is also currently developing the animated series Bogan Moths and the feature film Rooted.

 Tony is director of the production company rntm:Runtime Pictures.
-They are a professional member of the ADG, AWG, AFI/AACTA, and teach film at tertiary institutions.
+He is a professional member of the ADG, AWG, AFI/AACTA, and teach film at tertiary institutions.